The zero-emissions journey that California is embarking upon is historic.

-This remarkable legislation will be soon followed by regulations currently in development, such as the Innovative Clean Transit (ICT) regulation, which will require transit agencies throughout the state to achieve 100% zero emission bus fleets by 2040.
-Historic measures?
-I think so.
+This remarkable legislation will be soon followed by regulations currently in development, such as the Innovative Clean Transit (ICT) regulation.
+This will require transit agencies throughout the state to achieve 100% zero emission bus fleets by 2040.

 The California Public Utilities Commission (CPUC) recently touched upon the scale of this historic journey at their last Stakeholder Meeting for Transportation Electrification in San Francisco.